 The Laboratory for Innovation Science at Harvard (LISH) is spurring the development of a science of innovation through a systematic program of solving real-world innovation challenges while simultaneously conducting rigorous scientific research and analysis.
-LISH is a Harvard-wide research program lead by faculty co-directors Karim Lakhani, Harvard Business School; Eva Guinan, Harvard Medical School; and David Parkes, Harvard School of Engineering and Applied Sciences; with support from the Institute for Quantitative Social Science.
+LISH is a Harvard-wide research program led by faculty co-directors Karim Lakhani, Harvard Business School; Eva Guinan, Harvard Medical School; David Parkes, Harvard School of Engineering and Applied Sciences; and Marco Iansiti, Harvard Business School; with support from the Institute for Quantitative Social Science.
 With our partners in both academia and industry, LISH conducts research on innovation within five areas of application: Crowdsourcing & Open Innovation; Data Science & AI Development; Science of Science; Business of Sports; and Technology Commercialization; addressing questions under three main research tracks: Incentives & Governance; Creativity & Problem-Solving; and Organization & Processes.

 Under the leadership of Professor Karim R. Lakhani, who specializes in distributed innovation and crowdsourcing at the Harvard Business School, the Crowd Innovation Lab began conducting pilot research projects in 2010.
 Soon thereafter, the NASA Tournament Lab at Harvard University — established as a joint initiative between NASA’s Center of Excellence for Collaborative Innovation (CoECI), Harvard Business School, and the Institute for Quantitative Social Science — was commissioned to design and field competitions or tournaments that create the best computer codes and data analytics solutions for NASA and other federal government agencies.